Chatty Kathy Conversion: How to Motivate Your ESL Students to Speak English in Class

 5. Normalize speaking

-For more advanced students, you can even make a rule that they are only allowed to speak English in your class.
-While it may be necessary for students to speak in their native tongue on occasion, having regular English-only times or English-only lessons can be very helpful.
+You can even make a rule that students are only allowed to speak English in your class—though this is best for advanced learners.
+While it may be necessary for them to speak in their native tongue on occasion, having regular English-only times or English-only lessons can be very helpful.

 6. Mix it up